Flybuys vs Everyday Rewards: How they compare

 Flybuys offers four main options for using your rewards points.

 - Money off your shopping: Every 2,000 points you earn gets you $10.
-You can choose to convert your points to Flybuys dollars in multiples of $10 to spend in-store at participating Flybuys partners which include Coles, First Choice Liquor, Kmart, Liquorland, Officeworks, Target and Coles Express.
+You can choose to convert your points to Flybuys dollars in multiples of $10 to spend in-store at participating Flybuys partners.
 You can exchange your points for Flybuys dollars online and will be asked to set a PIN.
-You’ll need to use your physical card to spend your Flybuys dollars.
+However, you’ll need to have and use a physical card to spend your Flybuys dollars.

 - Shop at the Rewards Store: You can redeem your points at the Flybuys store for a variety of gift cards or a range of items including appliances, jewellery, luggage and more.